 - 6GB RAM

 - 128GB storage

-I encountered zero performance hiccups while using the Sony Xperia 5, which is exactly what you’d expect from a phone with Qualcomm’s almost-top-tier Snapdragon 855 chipset complimented by a plentiful 6GB of RAM.
+I encountered zero performance hiccups while using the Sony Xperia 5, which is exactly what you’d expect from a phone with Qualcomm’s Snapdragon 855 chipset, complemented by a plentiful 6GB of RAM.

 The Xperia 5 aced all our performance tests across the board.
 Notably, the phone hit 60fps on both GFXBench T-Rex and Manhattan tests across multiple tries.

 Our overall performance testing score tied the Xperia 5 with the Samsung Galaxy S10 Plus, Asus Zenfone 6, and the newly released Huawei Mate 30 Pro.
 While it couldn’t challenge the top performers running the Snapdragon 855 Plus, it still managed to narrowly beat the Xperia 1 which suggests Sony has managed to eke a little more power out of the regular 855 SoC.

 Gaming is also a breeze even if you avoid the pre-installed Game Enhancer app completely.
 The Xperia 5 also comes with 128GB of internal ROM and an optional microSD slot (up to 1TB), so storage isn’t an issue either if you’ve got a bunch of hefty 3D games.